 For more information about using knowledge articles, Resolving tickets with the help of Knowledge articles using Smart IT.

-For more information about working with knowledge in KCS, see Familiarizing yourself with the Knowledge interface when using KCS.
+For more information about working with knowledge in KCS, see Overview of the Knowledge interface.